Where do you get your protein?

 Comparing what has been discussed versus what our “experts” and society tell us, there is a large contrast in perspectives regarding how much protein is necessary for humans to thrive.
 What we do know is the physiological impact that animal protein and excess protein overall (animal or plant) have on the body upon consumption and long term.
 Vegan diets are lower in protein consumption, but not deficient.
 Plant proteins are cleaner to use and more effective at tissue building and repair than animal proteins.
 Diets that include animal protein are not healthy for humans, as they are inflammatory and acid-forming.
 Major eliminative organs, our two kidneys, are especially adversely affected by animal protein.
 This can lead to many health issues down the road.

 The road to better health and joyful living is a tough one, but every bit of truth feels like a breath of fresh air.
-There is more to nutrition than worrying about protein, let alone any single nutrient.
+There is more to health than protein, let alone any single nutrient.
+As long as erroneous beliefs exist in us, we cannot let in the truth.
 Letting go of old beliefs regarding protein and health can be difficult…but it can also be easy.
-Moving towards our species-specific, frugivore, low-protein diet does wonders for the body.
-With this understanding and knowledge comes the responsibility to choose wisely for your health.
+Moving towards our species-specific, frugivore, low-protein diet does wonders for every body, including yours.

 References: